yuhonas/off-by-one/stile/README.md

 First of all no SSL from the boss? 😆 props to who-ever wrote that, I honestly think these days it maybe harder to _NOT_ implement SSL then to, I think the better question maybe to ask where does the SSL terminate given we're using SOA's I would assume some set of load balancers/routing layer but in any case if we didn't that's just a risk/impact discussion with technical/non technical stakeholders

-As for everything else it almost deserves it's own section given there is a significant attack vector and the chance for a BEE (Business Ending Event) if we don't take this seriously, student records and [PII](https://en.wikipedia.org/wiki/Personal_data) but as with all thing's we can take a risk based approach, happy to discuss
+As for everything else it almost deserves it's own section, given there is a significant attack surface and the chance for a BEE (Business Ending Event) if we don't take this seriously, student records and [PII](https://en.wikipedia.org/wiki/Personal_data) but as with all thing's we can take a risk based approach, happy to discuss

 ## Performance